verySmolBrain/ontology/README.md

 ### generate_classification_model (wip)

 This script takes in a folder of images and trains an Image Classification model based off ResNet50.
+Note that this model isn't currently finished.

 Note that currently we don't have enough training data to develop a good model.